top of page

 • Wells Fargo

-Many of the other major credit card providers are in the top 60 fossil fuel finance list, including:
+Many of the other major credit card providers are in the top 60 fossil fuel finance list as well, including:

 • Goldman Sachs (#14)